makrai/notes/nozza2003-lang-spec-BERTs.md

 * mBERT was used to initialize and fine-tune models for languages such as Russian (Kuratov and Arkhipov, 2019), Slavic languages (Arkhipov+ 2019) 7 and Yorb (Alabi+ 2019)
-  * Here “Slavic” includes Russian, Bulgarian, Czech and Polish
+  * Here “Slavic” includes Russian, Bulgarian, Czech, and Polish
   * Yorb is a noteworthy example of cross-lingual transfer
     * Fine-tuning mBERT instead of pretraining from scratch